What Happens After a Sheriff Sale? Can the New Owner Walk In and Change the Locks?

 - At this point you have several options outside of evicting yourself from the property.

 - Stay Put – You can wait out the 30-90 days from the Sheriff Sale until the Sheriff comes to remove you.
 You can use this time to save up money and try to find a new place of residence.
+Your lender is not allowed to take possession of the house or shut off the utilities (such as cooling, heating, or electric) during this time.

 - Cash for Keys – You can see if the owner will offer “cash for keys,” or money to move in order to facilitate you to leave the premises sooner.